 Before we go outdoors, we should make sure we protect our insulin and other supplies.
-It is highly important that we keep the insulin pump away from high temperature.
+It is highly important that we keep the insulin pump away from high temperatures.

 If we have a higher risk of low blood sugar, we better keep the glucose tabs or glucose gel at hand.

-We can easily get sunburned, so we should pay attention when exposing to high temperatures.
-Sunburn can not only harm our skin but it can also stress the body and raise the blood sugar levels.
+We can easily get sunburned, so we should pay attention when exposed to high temperatures.
+Sunburn can not only harm our skin but it can also stress the body and raise blood sugar levels.
 We should always have some protective eyeglasses and a broad-spectrum sunscreen with us.

-If we follow these precautions, we can enjoy any activity regardless of the weather seasons.
+If we follow these precautions, we can enjoy any activity regardless of the weather season.